valayDave/arxiv-miner/Readme.md

 ## What is ArXiv-Miner

 `arxiv-miner` is a quick handy library that helps power [Sci-Genie](https://sci-genie.com).
-Sci-Genie is a search engine for quickly through full text of papers on ArXiv. `arxiv-miner` helps extract and parse LaTeX documents from CS ArXiv.
+Sci-Genie is a search engine for quickly through full text of papers on CS ArXiv. `arxiv-miner` helps extract and parse LaTeX documents from CS ArXiv.
 It also supports storage and search of those parsed documents using **Elasticsearch**.
 The library can be applicable for all other domains like Math, Physics, Biology etc.

 ## Documentation
 All documentation on how to install and use `arxiv-miner` is provided in the documentation website or inside the [docs folder](docs).
 Contribution guidelines are also provided there.